 1. Realize what you’re signing up for

-In addition to school, you’ll participate in diverse and interesting extracurricular activities to gain exposure to medicine and related fields.
+In addition to school, you’ll take part in diverse and interesting extracurricular activities to gain exposure to medicine and related fields.
 Research, volunteering, part-time work, and shadowing are common premed extracurriculars.
 Though these activities are not required for academics, they look great on your resume when applying for medical school.

-Being a pre-med is time-consuming, but you should still have some time to spend with friends and family and on hobbies.
-Just be prepared to sometimes make sacrifices, when your friend has free time and you’re busy working on something outside of class.
+Being a pre-med student is time-consuming, but you should still have some time to spend with friends and family and on hobbies.
+Be prepared to sometimes make sacrifices when your friends have free time and you’re busy working on something outside of class.

 2. Meet with your pre-med advisor

-Most colleges offer pre-med advising to set you up for success.
+Many colleges offer pre-med advising to set you up for success.
 This is a great resource for any student considering going into the health sciences, as a pre-med advisor can help guide you as you choose your class schedule, and potentially help you find extracurricular activities at your school.
 They’ll even help you with finding adequate MCAT exam prep resources to increase your MCAT scores.
 Advisors have seen hundreds of students in your same situation so they’ll know exactly how to help you.

 3. Start planning early

-Medical schools look for students with well-rounded experiences, which show the candidate is smart, committed, and interesting.
+Medical schools look for students with well-rounded experiences, which shows that the candidate is smart, committed, and interesting.
 It’s also necessary to get experience working or volunteering in a clinical setting and many schools also like to see that you’ve tried your hand at research.

-Doing all these things while you go to college may seem impossible.
-The key is to plan ahead.
+Doing all these things while you go to college may seem impossible but the key is to plan ahead.
 Will you start working or volunteering your freshman year?
 Or will you take the year to develop good study habits?
 What sorts of things can you do over the summer to lighten your load during the school year?
 Your pre-med advisor can give you tips for planning efficiently.

 College classes are a lot tougher than high school classes and require a different kind of studying.
-Even people who flew through high school without having to study find they have to spend time in the library as pre-meds.
+Even people who flew through high school without having to study find they have to spend time in the library as pre-med students.